TheOdinProject/curriculum/nodeJS/express/project_mini_message_board.md

 <div class="lesson-content__panel" markdown="1">

 1. Set up a basic Express app by installing Express and EJS.
 Set up a basic index route and run your server.
-Create required folders and files as discussed in the previeous lessons.
+Create the required folders and files as discussed in the previous lessons.
-1. We are going to have 2 routes, the index (`"/"`) and a new-message form (`"/new"`).
+1. We are going to have 2 routes, the index (`"/"`) and a "new message" form (`"/new"`).
 1. Create an array at the top of your index router called `messages` and put a couple of sample messages inside of it like this:

    ```javascript